 Happy Birthday Pam 6/2/52 – 5/20/09

 [This blog post is unusually long.
-But it’s about my cousin Pam (pictured above), who was unforgettably unusual.
+But it’s about my cousin Pam Bonazzo (pictured above), who was unforgettably unusual.
 So in memory of her, please stick with it and I hope you find it worth your time.]

 Relaxing on my pergola swing recently, I reveled in the greenery and inhaled the scent of fresh grass and spring air.
 The trees were sprouting first buds, and everything smelled of new growth.
 I was peaceful and serene and swayed on the swing, taking in nature and reminiscing.
 Then melancholy swept over me, and I couldn’t help but recall all the nights I sat on that swing, arms locked with my step-cousin Pam, watching the sunset.